 A trailer hitch is still the number one bolt-on accessory today for many cars, trucks and SUVs.
-People use a trailer hit to tow trailers, campers, boats, race cars, classic cars, hot rods, motorcycles, snowmobiles, bikes, lawn and garden tractors or anything else that can be pulled behind their vehicle.
+People use a trailer hit to tow trailers, campers, boats, race cars, classic cars, hot rods, motorcycles, snowmobiles, bikes, lawn and garden tractors or anything else you can pull behind your vehicle.

 Thanks to innovative designs that are engineered to fit specific vehicle applications, most hitches can be easily installed with no drilling, welding or other modifications.
 Wiring kits also help simplify connecting trailer lights and electric braking systems to the vehicle's electrical system.
 On many applications, a hitch can be installed in 30 minutes or less, including the wiring connections.

 There are basically two types of hitches: weight-carrying ("deadweight") and weight-distributing ("equalizing").
 Weight-carrying hitches are generally, but not always, for smaller, lighter loads.
-Weight-distributing hitches are generally recommended for larger, heavier trailers..
+Weight-distributing hitches are generally recommended for larger, heavier trailers (anything over 5,000 lbs.).

 A weight-distributing hitch has an attachment that slides into the receiver to redistribute the weight on the tongue.
 The hitch typically has two spring bars, one for each side of the trailer, to lift up and apply leverage to the tow vehicle.
 This redistributes tongue weight from the rear axle to the front and improves vehicle stability while towing.